Plural Nouns Worksheets

 Tricky Plurals

-What Is Plural Nouns?
+What Are Plural Nouns?

 Plural nouns name more than one person, place, thing, or idea.
 The most common way to form them is by adding -s (cat → cats, book → books).
 When a noun ends in -s, -x, -ch, -sh, or -z, we usually add -es (box → boxes, wish → wishes) to make pronunciation smoother.
 Words ending in a consonant + y switch y → i and add -es (baby → babies), while vowel + y just adds -s (toy → toys).